justahuman1/i3-grid/i3-grid/README.md

 ## Todos

 - The CLI is seemingly far more useful as this should be a somewhat minimal library.
 The GitHub README contains the future features that have been inquired.
-- An important TODO for the library is to allow for deep kwargs on dispatches to more specific control.
+- An important TODO for the library is to allow for deep kwargs on dispatches for more granular control.